-The following researchers are part of the B4E Pretreatment and Fractionation Platform:
+The following researchers are part of the Bio4Energy Pretreatment and Fractionation Platform:

 Researchers on the Thermochemical Platform develop thermal technologies based on gasification and combustion of forest-sourced biomass or organic waste.
 Photo used with permission.
 Researchers on the Bio4Energy Thermochemical Platform have set out to develop a complete set of experimentally validated sub-models that can be combined in different ways to predict all technologically important processes for thermal conversion of biomass, including reactions with containment materials.

-Platform leader is Rikard Gebart, of Luleå University of Technology (LTU) and of the Swedish Gasification Centre.
+Platform leader is the Umeå University professor Rainer Backman, taking over in June 2014 from Rikard Gebart, of the Luleå University of Technology (LTU) and the LTU Biosyngas Programme.

 Biochemical Platform researchers develop biocatalysts and bioprocesses, notably by using microbial conversion of forest-sourced biomass.
 Photo used with permission.
-On Bio4Energy's Biochemical Platform researchers develop new biocatalysts and bioprocesses designed for efficient conversion of lignocellulose into commodities such as second-generation biofuels, "green" chemicals and bio-based materials.
+On the Bio4Energy Biochemical Platform researchers develop new biocatalysts and bioprocesses designed for efficient conversion of lignocellulose into commodities such as second-generation biofuels, "green" chemicals and bio-based materials.

 Platform leader is Leif Jönsson of Umeå University, seconded by Ola Sundman.